Entering the United States

 - Detailed payment instructions can be found on the U.S. Immigration & Customs Enforcement website.

-DOS is a federal department that administers visa applications to the United States and oversees the Exchange Visitor Program.
+DOS is a federal department that administers visa applications to the United States and oversees the Exchange Visitor Program (J category visa program).

 ICE is a federal agency within the U.S. Dept. of Homeland Security that focuses on immigration regulation enforcement within the United States.